 HealthScout AI Analysis

-Goal: To evaluate whether stereotactic body radiation therapy (SBRT) followed by dual immune checkpoint blockade with botensilimab (anti–CTLA-4) plus balstilimab (anti–PD-1) produces clinically meaningful antitumor activity in metastatic pancreatic ductal adenocarcinoma (PDAC) that has progressed on prior systemic therapy.
+Goal: To evaluate whether stereotactic body radiation therapy (SBRT) followed by dual immune checkpoint inhibition with botensilimab (anti–CTLA-4) and balstilimab (anti–PD-1) provides clinical benefit for patients with metastatic pancreatic ductal adenocarcinoma (PDAC) after progression on prior systemic therapy.

-Patients: Adults (≥18 years) with histologically or cytologically confirmed metastatic pancreatic ductal adenocarcinoma, microsatellite-stable disease, measurable lesions per RECIST 1.1, ECOG 0–1, and progression on at least one prior systemic regimen.
-Key requirements include adequate organ function, life expectancy ≥3 months, at least one unirradiated lesion amenable to biopsy, and liver tumor burden ≤25% of liver volume.
-Exclusions include active/untreated CNS metastases, significant autoimmune disease or immunosuppression, prior liver-directed radiation/embolization, significant cardiovascular disease, bowel obstruction, significant ascites or liver failure, recent live vaccination, and active infections.
+Patients: Adults (≥18 years) with histologically or cytologically confirmed metastatic PDAC that is microsatellite stable, ECOG 0–1, with measurable disease per RECIST 1.1, progression on at least one prior systemic regimen, adequate organ function, life expectancy ≥3 months, at least one previously unirradiated lesion amenable to pre-treatment biopsy, and liver tumor burden ≤25%.
+Key exclusions include active/untreated CNS metastases, significant autoimmune disease or immunosuppression, prior liver-directed radiation/embolization, significant ascites or hepatic failure, recent bowel obstruction, significant cardiovascular disease, ongoing infections, and prior allogeneic transplant.

-Treatments: SBRT to selected lesion(s) followed by combination immunotherapy: botensilimab for up to 24 weeks plus balstilimab for up to one year.
-Botensilimab is an Fc-enhanced anti–CTLA-4 monoclonal antibody designed to augment innate and adaptive antitumor immunity by improved T-cell priming, Treg depletion, myeloid activation, and memory formation; Fc engineering reduces complement binding and aims to mitigate certain toxicities.
-In early-phase studies, particularly in combination with balstilimab, botensilimab has shown activity across multiple solid tumors that are typically immunotherapy-refractory, including MSS colorectal cancer, with reported objective responses and encouraging overall survival in selected cohorts.
-Balstilimab is a PD-1–blocking antibody that enhances T-cell effector function; as monotherapy it has demonstrated activity in cervical cancer and in combination regimens has improved response rates, and it is being actively developed with botensilimab across solid tumors.
+Treatments: Participants receive SBRT followed by combination immunotherapy: botensilimab for up to 24 weeks with balstilimab for up to one year.
+Botensilimab is an investigational, Fc-enhanced anti–CTLA-4 monoclonal antibody engineered to augment T-cell priming, deplete intratumoral Tregs, activate myeloid cells, and reduce complement-mediated toxicity through diminished C1q binding.
+In early-phase trials, particularly when combined with the PD-1 inhibitor balstilimab, botensilimab has shown activity across multiple solid tumors including MSS colorectal cancer, with objective responses and prolonged overall survival in select cohorts.
+Balstilimab is a fully human IgG4 anti–PD-1 antibody that blocks PD-1 interaction with PD-L1/PD-L2 to enhance T-cell effector function; it has demonstrated antitumor activity in cervical cancer and is being developed broadly in combination strategies, notably with botensilimab.

-Outcomes: Primary: Clinical benefit rate (CR, PR, or SD) by iRECIST 1.1 through 15 months.
-Secondary: Objective response rate by iRECIST 1.1, progression-free survival from start of radiation to progression or death (up to 5 years), overall survival from start of radiation (up to 5 years), and incidence of grade ≥3 adverse events by CTCAE v5.0 through 15 months.
+Outcomes: Primary outcome is clinical benefit rate (CR, PR, or stable disease) by iRECIST up to 15 months.
+Secondary outcomes include objective response rate by iRECIST up to 15 months, progression-free survival from start of radiation to progression or death up to 5 years, overall survival from start of radiation up to 5 years, and incidence of grade ≥3 adverse events per CTCAE v5.0 up to 15 months.

 Eligibility More information